USS Capelin

 USS Capelin (SS-289), a Balao-class submarine, was the only ship of the United States Navy to be named for the capelin, a small fish of the smelt family.
+She is credited with having sunk 3,127 gross register tons of shipping on her single war patrol.

+Construction and commissioning

-Her keel was laid down by Portsmouth Naval Shipyard.
-She was launched on 20 January 1943 sponsored by Mrs. I.C.
-Bogart, and commissioned on 4 June 1943.
+Capelin′s keel was laid down by Portsmouth Naval Shipyard at Kittery, Maine.
+She was launched on 20 January 1943, sponsored by Mrs. I. C. Bogart, and commissioned on 4 June 1943.